Predrag Živković Tozovac: Television

 In the 1980s, Tozovac became a co-host of the highly popular TV folk-music show Folk parada on Television Belgrade, with another major folk star, Predrag Cune Gojković, and actress and singer Zlata Petković.

 In the late 1990s and early 2000s he didn't record much, but he scored a few hits, like Danče, Ljubav je za sve godine and a duet with Lepa Lukić, and was again a co-host of the most popular music TV show in Serbia, Grand Show, on TV Pink.
 He also held a very popular three-singers concert, performing with Predrag Cune Gojković and Miroslav Ilić.

 He appeared in several feature and TV movies, like I Bog stvori kafansku pevačicu (1972) and Balkan express 2 (1989).

 Personal life

 Tozovac has two illegitimate sons, and stories continue to circulate that Živković loved many beauties, one of whom was Biljana Ristić.
 But after countless adventures, he finally married in the Fall of 2016, at age 80, to his longtime sweetheart of over 30 years, Mima.
 "Mima is my true love and my choice.
 Our relationship is more than love.
 I would describe love as a short-term disease.
 We are only now in the most beautiful phase because we have become friends who cannot be one without the other", he said.
 He and Mima lived in Belgrade.

 Živković was very outspoken about author's rights and education of young musicians.
-He was one of the rare folk musicians who spoke out against Slobodan Milošević.
 He was awarded the golden Medal for Merits of the Republic of Serbia in 2019.